fernando-mc/fernandomc.com/content/posts/serverless-domain-forwarding-aws.md

 **Configuring Name Servers**

-Assuming you're using a alternate domain registrar, you can configure DNS settings on your registrar to point to AWS's DNS.
+Assuming you're using an alternate domain registrar, you can configure DNS settings on your registrar to point to AWS's DNS.

 To do this check the NS entry of your hosted zone (shown above under Configure Your Hosted Zone) and look at the DNS nameserver values that AWS provides.
 You should see four values that look something like this: